Create OpenBook Market

 Separate from liquidity management

-OpenBook market creation serves a different intent than Raydium liquidity management, so the tool has its own route and search-focused page.
+OpenBook market creation serves a different intent than Raydium liquidity management, so the tool has its own route and dedicated guide.

-SolCreate presents this as the cheapest no-code path for creators who want an OpenBook market without handling the raw account-creation logic manually.
+SolCreate presents this as a fixed-fee no-code path for creators who want an OpenBook market without handling the raw account-creation logic manually.

 No coding required